 Polypropylene (PP) Bags Remove the metal lid of the sonicator bath.
 Check that the bath is filled to the operating level (if not, fill to the line with DI).
 Retrieve 3 PP bags from the blue container adjacent to the sonicator.
 Using a sharpie, label the bags Acetone, IPA, and DI Water.
 Using compressed air, gently pressurize the bags before releasing the pressure.
 This will break the static adhesion of the inside layers.
 Failure to do so may cause the solvents to overflow during filling.
 Fill each bag halfway with the corresponding solvent.
 Carefully pour the solvents to avoid spills, use the provided rack to keep the bag upright.
 Using tweezers, place the parts inside the IPA bag.
 Seal the bag and clip the filled bag to the rail.
 Hang the rail across the sonicator bath, resting it on the ledges that seat the lid.
 Sonicate the part in the IPA bag for 5 minutes.
-Unclip the IPA bag from the rail, transfer the part to the Acetone bag, and seal.
+Unclip the IPA bag from the rail, transfer the part to the Acetone bag from the rail.
+Sonicate the part to the DI Water bag, and seal.
+Clip the filled bag to the rail, transfer the part to the DI Water bag, and seal.
 Clip the filled bag to the rail.
 Sonicate the part to the DI Water bag, and seal.
 Clip the filled bag to the rail.
-Sonicate the part in the DI Water bag for 5 minutes.
-Unclip the DI Water bag from the rail.
+Sonicate the part to the DI Water bag, and seal.
+Clip the filled bag to the rail.
+Sonicate the part to the DI Water bag, and seal.
+Clip the filled bag to the rail.
+Sonicate the part to the DI Water bag, and seal.
+Clip the filled bag to the rail.
+Sonicate the part to the DI Water bag, and seal.
+Clip the filled bag to the rail.
+Sonicate the part to the DI Water bag, and seal.
+Clip the filled bag to the rail.
+Sonicate the part to the DI Water bag, and seal.
+Clip the filled bag to the rail.
+Sonicate the part to the DI Water bag from the rail.
 Remove the parts, blow dry with compressed air, and place in a clean transport case.
 Dispose of remaining solvents into the solvent waste jug (found in the cabinet underneath the fume hood).
 Pour all chemicals inside the fume hood and use the provided funnel to minimize spills.
 Discard empty bags in the trash.
 Return clip rail to its storage position.
 If needed, replenish the DI water in the sonicator bath to the fill line.
 Replace the bath lid.